saostad/ldap-graphql/README.md

 ### Goal

-Battery included binding between ldap and graphql
+Battery included, Schema-aware binding between LDAP and Graphql

 ### How to use it